 Trauma Recovery Services of Arizona

 Unlike many other careers, First Responders are frequently exposed to highly stressful and traumatic situations on a regular, if not daily, basis, which can lead to psychological issues such as post-traumatic stress disorder (PTSD).
-Board-Certified Counselor Jordanna Saunders LPC provides expert confidential counseling services to sensitive populations at Trauma Recovery Services of Arizona in Goodyear, Arizona.
+Board-Certified Counselors provide expert confidential telehealth counseling services to sensitive populations at Trauma Recovery Services of Arizona in Goodyear, Arizona.
 If you’re a First Responder, you need to take care of yourself so you can continue to take care of others.
-Call Trauma Recovery Services of Arizona or make an appointment online today.
+Call TRSA to schedule an appointment today.

 First Responder Treatment Q & A